RobotLocomotion/drake/doc/_pages/buildcop.md

 Note that CDash pages may take a minute to populate.

+In addition, check the [automatically generated documentation repo](https://github.com/RobotLocomotion/RobotLocomotion.github.io/commits/master) to confirm that the latest commit has a green circle, not a red x.

 ## Respond to Breakage

 There are various reasons the build might break.
 Diagnose the failure, and